The cotorsion pair generated by the Gorenstein projective modules and $\lambda$-pure-injective modules: Existence of enough -pure-injective modules

+We end this section with another application of Theorem \ref{t:closureprop} when there are enough $\lambda$-pure-injective modules.
 It is an open problem whether it is consistent with ZFC that, over an arbitrary ring~$R$ (which is not right perfect), there exists a \emph{projective-testing module}, i.e.\ a~module $C\in\ModR$ such that ${}^\perp C = \Proj$.
-As a corollary of the above result, we show that this might be the case in some models of ZFC.
+As a corollary of Theorem \ref{t:closureprop}, we show that this might be the case in some models of ZFC.
 Note that we do not know whether $(2)$ below is consistent with ZFC for uncountable $\lambda$ and $R$ which is not right pure semisimple.
-(For the notion of a strongly compact cardinal, see Remark~\ref{r:largecard}.)
+(For the notion of a~strongly compact cardinal, see Remark~\ref{r:largecard}.)

 \begin{corollary} Assume that $R$ is a ring and $\lambda$ is a regular cardinal such that: \begin{enumerate} \item there exists a strongly compact cardinal $\kappa$ with $|R|<\kappa\leq\lambda$; \item $\Modr R$ has enough $\lambda$-pure-injective objects. \end{enumerate} Then there exists a projective-testing module in $\Modr R$. \end{corollary}